LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/project-setup.rst.txt

 Pre-existing Projects
 ^^^^^^^^^^^^^^^^^^^^^

-If you’ve already started a project, make sure it’s in GitHub.
+If you've already started a project, make sure it's in GitHub.
 Once you check that one off, take the extra step of creating a solid README file that gives a high-level overview of your project so that visitors to your profile can learn about it.